 Fitzgerald had a tough life growing up and was homeless for most of her teenage years in New York City.
-There she would dance for pennies to any passerby, thinking she'd become a great dancer.
-In 1934, the Apollo theatre held an amateur night, and Ella signed up to dance; however, seeing a better dance group before her, she opted to sing instead.
+There she would dance for pennies to any passerby, hoping to become a great dancer.
+In 1934 the Apollo Theater staged an amateur night, and – after signing up on a bet – she was selected to perform; however, seeing a popular dance group on the bill ahead of her, she opted to sing instead.
 The rest is history.

-As time went on, Fitzgeralds voice began to deteriorate along with her health due to her diabetes, so she retired from public life.
-In 1996, she died a musical legend.
+As time went on, Fitzgerald’s voice began to deteriorate along with her health due to her diabetes, so she retired from public life.
+In 1996 she died at the age of 79, a musical legend.

 Not only did Ella Fitzgerald win 14 Grammy Awards and Honorary Awards in her lifetime, but she was also inducted into the Grammy Hall of Fame six times.
 Her centennial in 2017 was celebrated by the Smithsonian and the Grammy Museum.

 Ella Fitzgerald and her works provide examples of:

 - Affectionate Nickname: She earned the nicknames, First Lady of Song, Lady Ella, and Queen of Jazz throughout her lifetime.